Farmers Insurance: Auto, Home, and Renters

 • Personal injury protection (PIP).
 PIP pays for medical costs that you and your passengers have from a car accident.
 Like MedPay, PIP kicks in regardless of fault.

-• Rideshare insurance.
-Whenever you’re logged into a rideshare app like Uber or Lyft, rideshare coverage will pay for any vehicle damages.
+• Rideshare coverage.
+Whenever you’re logged into a rideshare app like Uber or Lyft, rideshare insurance covers costs related to vehicle damages.

 • Rental reimbursement.
 Rental reimbursement coverage pays for a rental vehicle while your car’s under repair because of a covered accident.
 Only covers a rental for up to 30 days.